DeanNeal/core/README.md

 # ace-js

-AceJs - is a front-end framework based on web components approach.
+AceJs - is a front-end framework based on web components technology.

 ## Installation